Dunbar (ship)

 The Dunbar was a full-rigged ship designed and built from 1852 to 1853 by James Laing & Sons of Deptford Yard in Sunderland, England and used for maritime trade, as a troop ship and transport.
 The Dunbar was wrecked near the entrance to Sydney Harbour, Australia in 1857 with the loss of 121 lives.
-The wreck of the Dunbar ranks as one of Australia's worst maritime disasters, with the event still retained in the social history of Sydney and NSW.
+The wreck of the Dunbar ranks as one of Australia's worst maritime disasters, with the event still retained in the social history of Sydney and New South Wales.

-The location of the wreck is now a heritage site, at Watsons Bay in the Municipality of Woollahra local government area of New South Wales, Australia.
-An anchor from the Dunbar, a memorial and remains of the 121 onboard are located within Camperdown memorial cemetery, NSW.
-The property is owned by the Land and Property Management Authority, an agency of the Government of New South Wales and Woollahra Municipal Council.
+The location of the wreck is now a heritage site, at Watsons Bay.
+An anchor from the Dunbar, a memorial and remains of the 121 onboard are located within Camperdown Cemetery.
+The property is owned by the NSW Land Registry Services.
 The site was added to the New South Wales State Heritage Register on 17 October 2003.
-The Australian Maritime Museum holds the John Gillies Collection of artefacts from the Dunbar wreck.
+The Australian National Maritime Museum holds the John Gillies Collection of artefacts from the Dunbar wreck.